blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Spaces/Munsell Colour System.md

 - hue - measured by degrees around horizontal circles
 - chroma - measured radially outward from the neutral (gray) vertical areas
-- value - mesured verticallyon the core cylinder from 0 (black) to 10 (white)
+- value - mesured vertically on the core cylinder from 0 (black) to 10 (white)

 The drawback with Munsell colour system is that its colours are not specified by a set of equations, but a manually picked [[lookup tables|lookup table]].
 This can be computationally expensive.